Vagelis-Prokopiou/presentations/unit-testing.md

         $('#fixture').remove();
     });

-    it('should reset (set to empty string) the value of the provided selector', function() {
+    test('should reset (set to empty string) the value of the provided selector', function() {
         resetElementValue('#packageID');
         resetElementValue('#covers');